 Thessaloniki is a city that invites you to walk it every hour of the day, with tree-lined avenues and a vibrant atmosphere.
 The central hub is Aristotelous Square, with a view of the sea and dozens of cafes, perfect for people-watching.
-Steeped in culture, it’s famous in Greece for its food and nightlife scene and extrovert locals.
-So, what are the most memorable experiences you can look forward to in Greece’s big-hearted city of the north?
+Steeped in culture, it’s famous for its food and nightlife scene and extrovert locals.
+So let’s take a look at the best things to do in Thessaloniki and get your holidays in Greece’s big-hearted city in the north started.

 The White Tower

 Sturdy and imposing, the White Tower has been gazing over Thessaloniki’s waterfront since the 16th century.
 Known over the years as the Kalamaria Fortress, Janissaries Tower and Blood Tower, the one-time prison was sanctified when it was symbolically painted white in 1890 by the Ottomans.
-Inside, there is a multimedia museum that narrates the city’s history.
+Inside, there is a multimedia museum that narrates the city’s history, giving it top place amongst our things to do in Thessaloniki.

 Kamara - Rotunda